 The Groundwork Somerville Data Mural

-Our first case study focuses on the process of working with a community group and local youth to design and paint a data-driven story as a community mural.
+Our first case study focuses on the process of working with a community group –Groundwork Somerville (GW) – and local youth to design and paint a data-driven story as a community mural.
 This example of a "data mural" documents one approach to an action-oriented, community-situated, activity that builds various data literacies.

-The partner in this data mural was Groundwork Somerville (GW), a community group Bhargava had a pre-existing relationship with.
-Part of a larger nationwide (US) network of Groundwork organizations (https://groundworkusa.org/), they focus on empowering participants to improve environmental, economic, and social well-being, specifically through nature-focused programs.
-One of their main programs pays a youth "Green Team" to convert existing unused physical lots in the dense city to urban farms via the construction and planting of raised beds.
-The youth help create, plant, and maintain gardens as well as sell the produce that results.
+GW focuses on empowering participants to improve environmental, economic, and social well-being, specifically through nature-focused programs.
+One of their main programs involves youth to create, plant, and maintain gardens as well as sell the produce that results.
 Immigrants and low-income families are the main beneficiaries.
 Additionally, many of the vegetables planted are chosen to reflect the immigrant makeup of the community.
 GW was interested in working with us in order to reinforce their goals of youth development, to beautify an urban garden, and to tell a story about their impact.

-The collaboration followed a process which moved from identifying data, finding a story, collaboratively designing a visual to tell that story, painting the mural, and finally hosting an unveiling event (see Bhargava et al, 2016, for details about this process).
+The collaboration followed a process which moved from identifying data, finding a story, collaboratively designing a visual to tell that story, painting the mural, and finally hosting an unveiling event (see Bhargava et al, 2016, for details).
 GW shared qualitative and quantitative data with our team, and we worked together to narrow in on data to include in a multi-page handout for the youth.
 In terms of demographics, there were six young women of color, seven young men of color, two young white women and two young white men on the GW team.
-With the background data in hand, we hosted a brainstorming session with youth to analyze this data and generate a story and visuals to tell it.
+With the data in hand, we hosted a brainstorming session with youth to analyze this data and generate a story and visuals to tell it.
 Based on these handouts, the participants identified a number of facts and quotes in order to tell the GW story.
 Inspired by some data visualizations we shared with them, the youth then sketched visuals for telling the story.
 This invitation to sketch concretized the data and helped them bridge into a narrative structure more readily.
-The youth were responsible for the visual language of the narrative, and decided which elements were central.
-This ownership was a key pedagogical goal of ours.
+The youth were responsible for the visual language of the narrative, which was a key pedagogical goal of ours.